JoelWillie/ClassFlow/TIMETABLE_GUIDE.md

 ## How to Upload Your Timetable

-ClassFlow now lets you **upload a photo of your actual timetable** instead of using a complex calendar grid!
+ClassFlow lets you **upload a photo of your actual timetable** instead of using a complex calendar grid!

 ### Step 1: Take a Photo
 1. Take a clear photo of your physical timetable